liferay/liferay-docs/discover/portal/articles/02-web-experience-management/07-staging-content-for-publication/02-publishing-staged-content-efficiently.markdown

 ## Understanding the Publication Process [](id=understanding-the-publication-process)

-In simple terms, publication is the process where all content, referenced content, apps and their preferences, pages, etc. are transferred from the staging scope to the live site.
+In simple terms, a publication is the process where all content, referenced content, apps and their preferences, pages, etc. are transferred from the staging scope to the live site.
 If you've enabled remote staging, this process involves network communication with another remote site.
 From a low level